Spurty007/soccer/README.md

  - Spring travel - Scores are reported.

 ### **Grade 7/8** <a name="Grade78"></a>
+Players must be enrolled in 7th or 8th Grade.
  - U14
  - 11v11
  - Size 5 ball